 When you’re looking for spark plugs you need to keep the following guidelines in mind:

-Most likely you’ll need Platinum or Iridium plugs.
+If you have a newer or modern vehicle, you will most likely need Platinum or Iridium plugs.
 Make sure you choose a brand which uses quality materials during manufacturing.
 This determines how quick the spark plugs respond and how long they’ll serve you well.

 Do you run a super-charger and need the best spark plugs for horsepower?
 Or do you have a Honda Accord and just want the best spark plugs for gas mileage?